hilmimourad/angular-samples/README.md

 # angular-samples
-Angular examples ready to use
+Angular examples ready to use.

+Each branch is a different project (sample).